ULTIMATE PARTNER VISA CHECKLIST

 Certified copy of birth certificate, family register or other similar identification

 Evidence that your sponsor is an Australian citizen, permanent resident or eligible New Zealand citizen

 Passport photograph may be provided as s digital jpeg file; the Post Office or other provider may do this for you.
 Ensure your passport and other identity documents are provided in colour, this helps to authenticate your identity.
 Provide as many identity documents as you can to help speed up the decision process.
-Non English documents should be translated into English, make sure these comply with immigration specifications.
+Non English documents should be translated into English, make sure the translation complies with Australia immigration specifications.